svenssonaxel/keyboa/README.md

 Currently, only Windows is supported.
 The ambition is to support Linux soon.
 MacOS could be considered at a later time.

+## Downloading

+You can download a release at https://github.com/svenssonaxel/keyboa/releases

 ## Building from source

 Building is tested on Cygwin and Debian.